Colony of New Zealand

-The Colony of New Zealand was a colony of the United Kingdom of Great Britain and Ireland that encompassed the islands of New Zealand from 1841 to 1907.
-The power of the British Government was vested in the governor of New Zealand.
-The colony had three capitals: Okiato (or Old Russell) in 1841; Auckland from 1841 to 1865; and Wellington, which was the capital until the colony's reorganisation into a Dominion, and continues to be the capital of New Zealand to the present day.
+The Colony of New Zealand was a colony of the United Kingdom from 1841 to 1907.
+British authority was vested in a governor.
+The colony had three successive capitals: Okiato (or Old Russell) in 1841; Auckland from 1841 to 1865; and Wellington from 1865.
+Following the New Zealand Constitution Act 1852, the colony became a Crown colony with its first elected parliament in 1853.
+Responsible self-government was established in 1856 with the governor required to act on the advice of his ministers.
+In 1907, the colony became the Dominion of New Zealand.

-Created as a Crown Colony, during the early years of settlement the governor had wide-ranging powers.
-In 1852, the colony was granted self-government with the passage of the New Zealand Constitution Act 1852.
-Subsequently, the first parliament was elected in 1853, and responsible government was established in 1856.
-The governor was required to act on the advice of his ministers, who were responsible to the parliament.
-In 1907, the colony became the Dominion of New Zealand, which heralded a more explicit recognition of self-government within the British Empire.

 History

 Establishment

-Following a proclamation of sovereignty over New Zealand from Sydney in January 1840, Captain William Hobson came to New Zealand and issued the same (tentative) proclamation on 1 February 1840.
+Following the extension of the boundaries of New South Wales in January 1840 by Governor Gipps to include New Zealand, William Hobson left Sydney for New Zealand.

-The Treaty of Waitangi—between Māori chiefs and British representatives of Queen Victoria—was subsequently signed on 6 February 1840, with Hobson again declaring British sovereignty over the islands of New Zealand on 21 May 1840 in two separate formal declarations.
-In the first declaration, Hobson declared British sovereignty over the North Island.
-The basis for the claim over the North Island was the Treaty of Waitangi.
-In the English version of the treaty, Māori ceded sovereignty in return for the rights, privileges and protections of being a British subject.
-The Māori translation of the treaty refers to kāwanatanga which is generally translated as governance rather than sovereignty and this point remains a subject of much controversy and political debate.
-In the second declaration, Hobson declared British sovereignty over the South Island and Stewart Island on the basis of "first discovery" by Captain James Cook in 1769.
-Queen Victoria became the sovereign over all New Zealand.
+The Treaty of Waitangi—between Māori chiefs and British representatives of Queen Victoria—was subsequently signed on 6 February 1840.
+Hobson declared British sovereignty over the islands of New Zealand on 21 May 1840 in two separate declarations.
+In the first declaration, Hobson declared sovereignty over the North Island on the basis of cession following the Treaty of Waitangi.
+In the English version of the treaty, Māori ceded sovereignty and received the rights, privileges and protections of being British subjects.
+The Māori version of the treaty refers to kāwanatanga which is often translated today as governance or government.
+This point of difference has been a subject of much controversy and political debate.
+In the second declaration, Hobson declared British sovereignty over the South Island and Stewart Island on the basis of discovery in 1769 by James Cook.

-Initially, New Zealand was part of the Colony of New South Wales, and Lieutenant-Governor Hobson was answerable to his superior, the governor of New South Wales.
-By letters patent, the British (Imperial) Government issued the Charter for Erecting the Colony of New Zealand on 16 November 1840.
-The Charter stated that the Colony of New Zealand would be established as a Crown colony separate from New South Wales on 3 May 1841.
+The relationship between New Zealand and the Colony of New South Wales was formalised after a new definition of NSW's boundaries, that included New Zealand, arrived from London on 15 June 1839.
+It stated that the NSW colony would include "any territory which is or may be acquired in sovereignty by Her Majesty ... within that group of Islands in the Pacific Ocean, commonly called New Zealand."
+This made Lieutenant-Governor Hobson answerable to his superior, the governor of New South Wales.
+By letters patent, the British government issued the Charter for Erecting the Colony of New Zealand on 16 November 1840.
+The Charter stated that the Colony of New Zealand would be established as a de jure Crown colony separate from New South Wales on 3 May 1841.